zzb5233/tutorials/README.md

 A P4 Cheat Sheet is also available [online](https://drive.google.com/file/d/1Z8woKyElFAOP6bMd8tRa_Q4SA1cd_Uva/view?usp=sharing) which contains various examples that you can refer to.

+## P4 Documentation

+The documentation for P4_16 and P4Runtime is available [here](https://p4.org/specs/)

+All excercises in this repository use the v1model architecture, the documentation for which is available at:
+1. The BMv2 Simple Switch target document accessible [here](https://github.com/p4lang/behavioral-model/blob/master/docs/simple_switch.md) talks mainly about the v1model architecture.
+2. The include file `v1model.p4` has extensive comments and can be accessed [here](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4).

 ## Obtaining required software